davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

 - Read through the two constructors.
 The default constructor instantiates the table array with the `INITIAL_CAPACITY`.
 The one-argument constructor allows the user to input the initial capacity.

-- Now read through the `get()` method, which implements the so-called Linear Probing algorithm, and make sure you understand it fully.
-We first calculate the index based on the hash code of the key and (possibly) perform a linear traversal of the array to search for the key.
+- Now read through the `get()` method, which implements the "Linear Probing" algorithm, and make sure you understand it fully: We first calculate the index based on the "hash code" of the given `key` and (possibly) perform a linear traversal of the array to search for the `key`.
 This method then returns the corresponding value when you find the key, or `null` if the key isn't found.

 - Now implement the `put()` method, which behaves a lot like `get()`.
 Recall from lecture that you need to do a couple of things: